Eduard-Konovka/eliftech-school--delivery-app/README.md

 ## Application launch instructions

-This app uses a back-end server at [https://delivery-app-eduard-konovka.herokuapp.com/](https://delivery-app-eduard-konovka.herokuapp.com)
+This app uses a back end server at [https://delivery-app-eduard-konovka.herokuapp.com/](https://delivery-app-eduard-konovka.herokuapp.com)

 - The `/api/shops` endpoint is used to get the list of stores